d3m02/cpp_grimoire/C++ Notes/CppCon and similar/Understanding Value Categories.md

 There's an exception to the rule that a reference must bind to an lvalue of the referenced type:
 > a "reference to `const T` can bind to an expression `x` that's not an lvalue of type `T` if there's a conversion from `x`'s type to `T`.

 Reason why this works - compiler creates a temporary object to hold a copy of `x` converted to `T`.
-For example `const double& rd = 3;`, when program execution reaches this declaration, program converts the value of 3 from int to double, creates a temporary double to hold converted result and binds `rd` to that temporary, when execution leaves scope, program destroy the temporary.
-This insure that `f(const& T) == f(T)` exactly the same.
+For example `{cpp}const double& rd = 3;`, when program execution reaches this declaration, program converts the value of 3 from int to double, creates a temporary double to hold converted result and binds `rd` to that temporary, when execution leaves scope, program destroy the temporary.
+This insure that `{cpp}f(const& T) == f(T)` exactly the same.

 Merging information together, we can switch to modern C++ definition: